Battery Passports – Stakeholder Needs and Opportunities

 Battery Passport Survey Launched

-Find out more about the EU’s Battery Regulations and take part in our survey to assess UK Readiness Survey closes on the 3rd March 2023.
-Please take part if you Produce, manufacture, assemble, import, distribute, sell, operate, maintain, repair, refurbish, upgrade, remanufacture, recover, reuse, and recycle any type of battery, or any products that incorporate batteries.
+This work was carried out as part of a funded project – visit the project page to find out the results.
+This survey is now closed.
+This Survey closed on the 3rd March 2023.
+Organisations were asked to take part if they: Produce, manufacture, assemble, import, distribute, sell, operate, maintain, repair, refurbish, upgrade, remanufacture, recover, reuse, and recycle any type of battery, or any products that incorporate batteries.
 You don’t need to have an awareness of the EU’s new regulations to fill in this survey, we want to capture UK’s current levels of awareness and preparedness.
-Please can you spare between 15 – 60 minutes (you may not need to fill out all sections) to take…
+Please can you spare between 15 –…

 Keep reading